Coreyo-git/Network-Design_DPR_Class/README.md

 # Network-Design_DPR_Class

-This Schema includes Four networks for Davis Property Rentals in two Offices in Brisbane and Cairns, a public network and a private subnet for each.
+This Schema includes Five networks, an external network for Davis Property Rentals in two Offices in Brisbane and Cairns, a public network and a private subnet for each.
-For two Domain's of the network is: **DPR.bris** For the brisbane office, and **DPR.cairns** for the Cairns based office
+For two Domain's of the network is: **DPR.bris** For the brisbane office, and **DPR.cairns** for the Cairns based office.

 ![Network](/NetworkImage.png)

+---

 ## Table of Contents